Hot Cocoa Souffle Recipe

 - 4. In another large bowl with clean beaters, beat egg whites until stiff peaks form.
 With a spatula, stir a fourth of the egg whites into chocolate mixture until no white streaks remain.
 Fold in remaining egg whites until combined.

 - 5. Transfer to prepared dish.
 Bake at 350° for 40-45 minutes or until the top is puffed and center appears set.
+If desired, dust with confectioners' sugar.
 Serve immediately.
 Yield: 6 servings.